biggstd/biggstd.github.io/README.md

 Welcome, my name is Tyler.
 I began programming during my doctoral research in synthetic organic chemistry, and have now transitioned into chem/bioinformatics.

-This site is a small collection of 'data science' projects that I found interesting, and I hope you do as well.
+This site is a small collection of data science themed projects that I found interesting, and I hope you do as well.

 > For the things we have to learn before we can do them, we learn by doing them.
 > -Aristotle

 ## Projects

 ### [***Learning Programming with Conway's Game of Life***](./docs/raytrace_gol)